MonaRayz/Diagnosing-Diabetes/README.md

-In this project, explores data that looks at how certain diagnostic factors affect the diabetes outcome of women patients.
+In this project, I explored data that looks at how certain diagnostic factors affect the diabetes outcome of women patients.

 I applied my EDA skills to help inspect, clean, and validate the data.